 Our intent is to provide periodic blogs on specific essential oils to help educate our clients and share the wondrous benefits that some essential oils may impart.
-Since it is the Holiday Season, it is a scent we find propogated in lotions, candles and candies galore.
+Since it is the Holiday Season, it is a scent we find propagated in lotions, candles, and candies galore.
 Let’s start with the benefits of Peppermint essential oil.

-Peppermint essential oil is produced worldwide, however India’s soil and climate conditions are known to produce premium plants with outstanding oil quality.
+Peppermint essential oil is produced worldwide, however, India’s soil and climate conditions are known to produce premium plants with outstanding oil quality.
 The main chemical component of peppermint is Menthol, which can comprise 37 to 40% of the oil itself.
-This is part of what gives peppermint it’s cooling sensation and is the oil that we use in our all natural peppermint lip balm and peppermint essential oil lotion.
+This is part of what gives peppermint it’s cooling sensation and is the oil that we use in our all-natural peppermint lip balm and peppermint essential oil lotion.

-Studies have investigated the use of this oil in educational settings.
+Studies have investigated the use of peppermint essential oil in educational settings.
 Typing tests were conducted with peppermint essential oil diffused throughout the room.
-The results noted significant differences in overall speed and accuracy on typing assignment when peppermint was present.
+The results noted significant differences in overall speed and accuracy on typing assignments when peppermint was present.
 Alphabetical skills also improved with Peppermint Essential Oil.
 This suggested a general increase in attention span and focus.